Subscribe & Save - Get 12% OFF

 Lower immunity

 Many hormones that play a vital role in the body’s immune system are made from protein.
 If they are not built and reinforced correctly, they are not able to keep the body safe effectively.
+This might look like a child who’s always sick or has severe seasonal allergies.

 Hunger is the body telling us that it’s ready to digest food.
 We all feel angry and moody when we’re hungry (kids especially!) so it’s best for everyone if we avoid this whenever possible.
+Protein makes us feel fuller for longer and prevents a blood sugar spike and crash caused by sugars and some carbohydrates.

-It is important to note that protein deficiencies are very rare in the developing world.
+It is important to note that true protein deficiencies are very rare in the developing world.
 Most children have ample access to the protein that their bodies need through their diet, and many protein deficiencies are caused by other health complications such as cystic fibrosis or pediatric cancer.

 If you believe your child is suffering from a protein deficiency, you should contact their pediatrician or medical health professional to ask if your kids can have protein powder.